nikilukhan/codSailBoat/README.md

 7. Go to Tools -> Board: -> Boards Manager.
 Search `esp32` or `esp8266`(Based on your board) and click on install repeatedly until the error message stops appearing and the Package is downloaded.

+#### App Setup
+8. In the Blynk app, make a new device by clicking on the nut icon in the top right and clicking on the devices tab.
+Add a new device, name it, select the corresponding board (nodeMCU), and choose the connection type to be wifi.

+9. Go back to the main screen with dots everywhere and swipe left.
+Under the controllers menu select joystick and place it in the middle of the screen.
+Name it servo control and select its target to be the board you just made.

+10. Under the first box(0), select virtual --> V1, make its range 0 to 180.
+Select auto return and rotate on tilt to be on and make sure split it selected.

+11. When the board is connected to your hotspot you can go back to this app and press the play button on the top right to start the controls.

 #### Code Setup
-8. In the Blynk app, make a new device by naming it, selecting the corresponding board, and choosing the connection type to be wifi.

-9. Copy the `auth token` and paste it in replacing the `customAuthenticator`.
+12. Copy the `auth token` and paste it in replacing the `customAuthenticator`.

-10. Replace the `ssid` with the exact name of your mobile hotspot and change the `password` to your mobile hotspot password.
+13. Replace the `ssid` with the exact name of your mobile hotspot and change the `password` to your mobile hotspot password.

 #### IDE Setup
-11. Go to Tools -> Board: and scroll on the list until you find and select the apropriate board.
+14. Go to Tools -> Board: and scroll on the list until you find and select the apropriate board.

-12. Go to Tools -> Port and select the port that shows up when you plug the arduino into the computer.
+15. Go to Tools -> Port and select the port that shows up when you plug the arduino into the computer.

-13. You can press the right-facing arrow at the top left and upload it to your board.
+16. You can press the right-facing arrow at the top left and upload it to your board.

 ## Authors
 Nikita Lukhanin - [nikilukhan](https://github.com/nikilukhan)